how to calculate emi

 1. Loan Tenure: The tenure of a loan can be shortened or extended, which will impact the EMI amount.
 Thus, considering the loan term is crucial, as it directly affects your monthly payment.

-2. Interest Rate: The interest rate plays a vital role in determining the installment amount.
+2. Interest Rate: The interest rate plays a vital role in determining the instalment amount.
 Comparing different loan products can help you select one with a lower interest rate, ultimately reducing your overall repayment.

 3. Loan Amount: The amount you choose to borrow significantly influences your EMI calculation.
 The selected loan amount will directly determine your monthly instalment.